zon-creativeworks/zon-creativeworks.github.io/README.md

 ---

 # _Shadow Avatars_
-TiLLI comes equipped with a default shadow-bot avatar, with the option to purchase others.
-These avatars can be trained and grown over time with regular usage, and can even evolve similar to a tomagachi.
+TiLLI comes equipped with a default shadow avatar, with the option to purchase others.
+These avatars can be trained and grown over time with regular usage of that app in accomplishing goals and tasks, and can even evolve similar to a tomagachi.